 No. Email us at firstname.lastname@example.org to change your registration information.

-You can pick up your t-shirt at the beginning or end of the ride.
+You can pick up your t-shirt only at the end of the ride.

 All riders receive a confirmation email after they complete registration online.
 If you're unsure about your registration status, please email us at email@example.com to confirm.

 Yes, you do.
 Every rider on the course is required to register for the tour.

 There is no rain date; we ride rain or shine.